Help Control Group thrive!

 THE NON-CASH WAY.
 Contact us about in-kind donations of time, services, and materials that you think we might be able to put to work.

-The Gift that gives back.
-Jan.
-1 – Apr.
-1, 2016 every donation to Control Group will be rewarded with a free ticket to CAVE / dances made to be viewed in the dark.
+The Gift that Gives Back.
+Aug.
+1 – Oct.
+1, 2016 every donation to Control Group will be rewarded with a free ticket to ALONE WITH TODD (dances made to be viewed in the dark, creation #3).

 That's right, no matter the donation amount we'll meet your generosity with the same.

 The catch: you have to give the ticket to someone else.
-We ask that you don't use the ticket yourself, but instead, in the spirit of giving, share the love with a friend, loved one, colleague, stranger on the street – anyone whom you think deserves the gift of an amazing aesthetic experience.
+We ask that you don't use the ticket yourself, but instead give the experience to a friend, loved one, colleague, stranger on the street – anyone whom you think deserves the gift of an amazing aesthetic experience.

 Send us the recipient's name and contact information (through Paypal, by email, on the memo line of the check, scrawled on a Benjamin) and we'll contact them to reserve a seat to the show of their choice.

 And if you don't like the catch?
 You can come along too!
-Donations of $50 or more will receive (2) tickets - one for you and one for that friend/love one/colleague/stranger.
+Donations of $50 or more will receive (2) tickets - one for you and one for that friend / loved one / colleague / stranger.

 WHY SUPPORT US?